Javarome/ngImgCrop/README.md

 # ngImgCrop

-A fork of ngImgCrop, a Simple Image Crop directive for AngularJS.
+ngImgCrop, a Simple Image Crop directive for AngularJS.
 Enables to crop a circle or a square out of an image.

+This forks adds:

+ - a way to get details (coordinates) about the crop area.
+Same as the one from
+ - bugfixes about the EXIF parsing

 ## Screenshots